Lego Elves: Lego Elves: Secrets of Elvendale (2017)

-Episodes

 Critical reception

 Joyce Slaton for Common Sense Media gave the series a three-star rating and commented on the "beautiful visuals, charming characters, heavy commercialism".
 The review also opined, "It's certainly lovely to look at -- the typical blocky Lego style has been abandoned for a rainbow-hued and glitter palette - and it goes down smoothly enough for young viewers who like mild antics lightened up with lots of jokes and friendly repartee between characters."

 Other media

-Characters spots
+Character spots

 Several short character spots were released on the Lego YouTube channel to promote the Lego Elves series.
 Meet Aira, Meet Emily Jones, Meet Farran and Meet Naida were released on 22 January 2015.
 LEGO Elves - Azari was released on 11 March 2015.
 Introducing Tidus and Sira, Emily the Elves and the Dragons and The Baby Dragons were released on 9 February 2016.
 Ragana, Jynx and Dusti and Emily and the Queen Dragon were released on 4 March 2016.

+Product animations

+Short (36 seconds to 89 seconds) computer-animated product videos were produced and released on the Lego Elves YouTube channel.
+The videos showed animation of each of the construction sets and mini-dolls in motion, showcasing the features of each set and what can be done with it.

+Music videos

+Several music videos were released on the Lego YouTube channel in 2016 and 2017.
+They include If You Dare to Believe, Think Twice, and Let’s Do This.

 Publications

+Magazine

 A quarterly Lego Elves magazine targeted at girls and published by Immediate Media was launched from 2015 to accompany the toy line.

+Chapter books

+Two 128-page chapter books were published by Scholastic Inc. Quest for the Keys was released in August 2015, and The Dragon Queen was released in January 2016.